 What Is Psychedelic Therapy?

 Psychedelic therapy is a relatively new type of therapy that involves the use of a psychedelic drug like LSD, MDMA, ‘magic mushrooms,’ or other hallucinogenic drugs.
 In psychedelic therapy, a patient will be administered a drug in a controlled, supervised setting.
-Sessions without drugs occur both before psychedelics are administered to prepare the patient for the experience, and again afterward to integrate the experience.2
+Psychotherapy sessions without drugs occur both before psychedelics are administered to prepare the patient for the experience, and again afterward to integrate the experience.2

-Depending on the type of psychedelic being administered, the protocol being followed, and the individual patient’s experience, psychedelics may be administered in only one session or more than once to achieve the desired result.
+Depending on the type of psychedelic being administered, the protocol being followed, and the person’s experience, psychedelics may be administered in only one session or more than once to achieve the desired result.
 Psychedelic therapy has shown promising results in people with depression, trauma, substance use disorders, anxiety, end-of-life concerns, and obsessive compulsive disorder.1,4

 Some of the commonly reported effects of psychedelics include:5